wildfly/quickstart/ejb-remote/README.md

 1. Make sure you have started the ${product.name} server.
 See the instructions in the previous section.
 2. Open a command prompt and navigate to the ejb-remote quickstart directory
 3. Build and install the server side component:
-    * Navigate to the server-side subdirectory:

-            cd server-side
     * Build the EJB and client interfaces JARs and install them in your local Maven repository.

             mvn clean install
     * Deploy the EJB JAR to your server.
-This Maven goal will deploy `server-side/target/jboss-ejb-remote-server-side.jar`.
+This Maven goal will deploy `server-side/target/${project.artifactId}-server-side.jar`.
 You can check the ${product.name} server console to see information messages regarding the deployment.

             mvn wildfly:deploy
 4. Build and run the client application